Iserlohn: Points of interest

 The Dechenhöhle caves were discovered in 1868 during the construction of the railway line Hagen-Iserlohn.
 360 metres are accessible for visitors, and there are many stalactites and stalagmites in the cave.

 The Danzturm, located on the southern hill overlooking the old city, is a landmark and featured on the logo of the local brewery (Iserlohner).
 The tower has views of the valley and surrounding hills and is open to the public with a small inn at the base.

 In the 18th century, the town became known for its Iserlohn boxes, a form of tobacco or snuff box with an engraved or embossed lid that often featured an image of former Prussian King Frederick the Great.

 Sports

-The city is home of the Iserlohn Roosters, a DEL (first-division) ice hockey team.
+The city is home of the Iserlohn Roosters, a DEL (first division) ice hockey team.
 The Roosters joined the DEL in 2000 and developed from a low-budget team to a solid one that regularly competes for a Playoff-spot.
 The club plays its home games at the Eissporthalle Iserlohn, which holds 4,967 spectators.
 The original club, EC Deilinghofen, was founded in 1959 and went bankrupt in 1987.
 The second club, ECD Sauerland, existed from 1988 to 1994.
 In 1994, Iserlohner EC was founded.

-There is also a Basketball Team named Iserlohn Kangaroos, which plays in the third german division (Pro B).
+There is also a basketball team, the Iserlohn Kangaroos, which plays in the third german division (Pro B).